China in Versailles - art and diplomacy in the 18th century

 Henri-Leonard Bertin (1720-1792), known as Secretary of State for his influence on economic thought and agriculture, played a very important role in the knowledge of China through his correspondence with the Jesuits, his collections of Chinese books or books written by Jesuits for collectors.
 This great sinologist was the one who pushed the manufacture of Sèvres to produce hard porcelain in the manner of the Chinese thanks to kaolin, identified by Réaumur 1730, which found deposits in the Limousin.
 He gathered in his Parisian hotel an important Far Eastern collection.
 It is also thanks to him that the suite of sixteen engravings illustrating the campaigns of Qianlong was executed on the order of brother Giuseppe Castiglione (1688-1766) for the imperial court of China.
 A portrait of Qianlong was made in Sèvres from a watercolor drawing by Brother Giuseppe Panzi (1734-1812) belonging to Bertin.

-Louis XVI (1754-1793), as his predecessor favored the porcelains of the manufacture of Sèvres, but the Count of Provence (1755-1795), future Louis XVIII, or his aunts Ladies Adelaide (1732-1800) and Victoire (1733- 1799), as well as Queen Marie-Antoinette (1755-1793) favored Oriental porcelains mounted in the latest fashion.
-Two rare aubergine-covered porcelain ewers from the Kangxi period mounted on gilded bronzes of rare quality (attributed to Pierre Gouthière) were presented in the Queen's boudoir in Versailles.
-The queen possessed, besides a collection of oriental ceramics, a set of Japanese lacquers: boxes, subjects, writing desk, tray, etc.
+Louis XVI (1754-1793), like his predecessor, favored porcelain from the Sèvres factory, but the count of Provence (1755-1795), the future Louis XVIII, or his aunts Mesdames Adélaïde (1732-1800) and Victoire (1733- 1799), just as Queen Marie-Antoinette (1755-1793) favored oriental porcelain mounted in the latest fashion.
+Two rare porcelain ewers with eggplant-covered Kangxi period mounted on gilded bronzes of rare quality (attributed to Pierre Gouthière) were presented in the queen's boudoir at Versailles.
+The queen owned, in addition to a collection of oriental ceramics, a set of Japanese lacquers: boxes, subjects, writing desk, tray, etc.

 Fashion furniture decorated with lacquered perdura and the greatest cabinetmakers such Adam Weisweiler (1746-1820) or Martin Carlin (1730-1785) produced masterpieces using lacquer panels from China or Japan.
 The enthusiasm of the Parisian market for Chinese wallpapers led to the development of a French production, in imitation of Chinese manufactures.